Kwil Review – The smartest way to do a will?

 Kwil’s main advertising and marketing focuses on its will writing service.
 You can compile a free, individual or couples will and appoint executors and guardians as well as specify gifts or cash for certain people or charities.
 There is also an executor lockbox that stores important details such as account numbers, credit cards or broadband details and funeral wishes for whoever is managing your estate once you die.

 You must be 18 or over, of sound mind and living within England or Wales.
-As well as will writing, Kwil offers services that let you apply for a lasting power of attorney, set up trusts and probate but this process needs to be started on the phone rather than online.
+As well as writing wills, Kwil offers services that let you apply for a lasting power of attorney and set up trusts and probate, but this process needs to be started on the phone rather than online.

 How to create a will with Kwil